Tpanda03/ProgrammingAssignment330/README.md

 ## The platform it's been tested on:
 This has been tested on a linux enviroment, as of yet there are no known bugs.
 However,
-the code will raise an exception and reset state when a two or more digit number, or a non numerical value is entered.
+the code will raise an exception and reset state when an incorrect or a non numerical value is entered.

 #Author: Tejash Panda